-These free DIY printable garden seed markers are made from recycled plastic salad containers.
-The packrat in me always kinda feel bad about throwing these plastic salad containers away so thought I’d try to make something useful from them.
-And I thought that the salad container plastic could make a great waterproof outer case for garden seed markers.
+My free DIY printable garden seed markers are made from recycled plastic salad containers.
+The packrat in me always kinda feels bad about throwing these clamshell salad containers away so thought I’d try to make something useful from them.
+And aha!
+I thought that the salad container plastic could make a great waterproof outer case for garden plant markers for seedlings.

 See also: ‘DIY Geometric Planter’ »